nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 The spur for writing this blog post was a question in a lang team meeting on how `only` bounds ought to work given the existence of multiple "families" of default traits, as I described above.
 Although the [current RFC][RFC] is looking only at the `Sized` traits, we expect to look at the "access family" in a future RFC, so we want to be sure we are not making any decisions that won't scale to cover both.

 The way I imagine it working is like this.
-Each default traits is associated with one or more "families".
+Each default trait is associated with one or more "families".
 When you have an only bound, it "opts out" from all default traits in each family that the trait is associated with:

 * `T: only Move` opts out from `Forget`, `Leak`, `Destruct` -- but not `Sized`.
 * `T: only Destruct` opts out from `Forget`, `Leak`, and `Move` -- but not `Sized`.